Adventure Island FAQ

 How do I get ready for travel to Belize?

 Read this section when you sign up, don’t wait until the last minute to get ready, you might find you won’t have enough time.

 Back to Belize Travel FAQ main page

 Do I need a passport?

 Passports are required for travel to Belize.
-Don’t wait until the last minute to apply!
 For an application, contact the U.S. Post Office.
 You will send the U.S. Passport Service a certified birth certificate along with passport photos and the completed form.
-Passports are good for ten years and cannot expire within 6 months of travel or you will not be allowed into the country.
+Your passport must be valid throughout the duration of your stay in Belize with proof of return ticket.
+If you do not have proof of a return ticket, your passport must be valid for six months past your entry date into Belize.
+Of course, almost all travelers will likely have a planned return ticket.
 Visas are automatically distributed on the plane to U.S., Canada, and British citizens.
 Persons from other countries need to contact their consulate.
 When packing make two copies of the first page of your passport and carry one in a different place from your passport and leave one with a friend.

 What will the weather be like on my trip?
 I need to know for packing.

 In general, late November – May is the “dry” season, with February – March enjoying the most ideal weather.
 Ideal weather means a temperature in the low 80s during the day and the low 70s at night, and winds at 10-15 mph.
 During some years the early parts of the dry season are still fairly stormy.
 June through early November is the “rainy” season, but out at Glover’s it’s not nearly as wet as on the mainland.
 The worst weather of the year is during September and October.
 Online weather forecasts are for Belize City, there are no forecasts for Glover’s Reef.
 There is no way to predict the weather for specific dates!

 What do I need to know to get ready?